onyx-and-iris/voicemeeter-rb/README.md

 ### Errors

+- `Errors::VMError`: Base Voicemeeter error class.
-- `Errors::VMError`: Error raised when general errors occur.
+- `Errors::VMInstallError`: Raised when errors occur during installation.
-- `Errors::VMCAPIError`: Error raised when the C-API returns error values.
+- `Errors::VMCAPIError`: Raised when the C-API returns error codes.
+  - The following attributes are available:
+    - `fn_name`: name of the C-API function that failed.
+    - `code`: error code.
-  - Error codes are stored in {Error Class}.code.
-For a full list of error codes [check the VoicemeeterRemote header file][voicemeeter remote header].
+  - For a full list of error codes [check the VoicemeeterRemote header file][voicemeeter remote header].

 ### Logging